-Members may deduct the \$5 from the annual membership fee which would otherwise fund legislative proposals that improve the administration of justice, but are outside the parameters of Keller.
-Legislative activity by the State Bar is limited by statute to the amount paid by members who elect not to take the deduction.
+Members may deduct the \$5 from the annual membership fee which would otherwise fund the State Bar's consideration of legislative measures (including proposals that improve the administration of justice, that may be outside the parameters of Keller) and related activities.
+All legislative activity by the State Bar is limited by statute and by action of its governing board to the amount paid by members who elect not to take the deduction.
 (Bus. & Prof. Code §6140.05)